rikluost/sdr_ofdm_dataset_v1/README.md

 - Modulation: 16-QAM modulation,
 - Cyclic prefix 6 samples

 The dataset consists of approximately 1000 Transmission Time Intervals (TTIs), each instance capturing the channel variations over time and frequency.
+Data acquisition was conducted at pedestrian speeds to simulate slow user mobility.
 Time-domain synchronization was achieved by identifying the symbol index with maximum correlation as the starting point for each TTI.
-SINR values were estimated by comparing the average power of the modulated received symbols against the average power observed in unmodulated signal preluding each modulated TTI.
+SINR values were estimated simply by comparing the average power of the modulated received symbols against the average power observed in unmodulated signal preluding each modulated TTI.

-The OFDM parameters, such as transmit power, frequency and bandwidth, were chosen to comply with radio transmit licensing constraints.
-It is to be noted that due to these restrictions the selected center-frequency (435 MHz) is relatively low compared to typical real-world wireless communication systems.
-This lower frequency leads to a longer coherence time and wider coherence bandwidth compared to higher center-frequencies.
+It is acknowledged that the selected center-frequency of 435 MHz is relatively low compared to typical real-world wireless communication systems.
+This lower frequency leads to a longer coherence times and broader coherence bandwidths compared to higher center-frequencies.

 ## Dataset Structure